Published on 7th of November 2017

-When given the choice, I prefer home appliances without clocks.
+When given a choice, I prefer home appliances without clocks.

 Looking at today's market, that's harder than it sounds.

-Arguably, a device with a clock is cheaper than one without.
-Simply because the ones with timers get produced more often.
+Arguably, a device with a clock is cheaper than one without; just because the ones with timers get produced more often.

 Now I can understand why it took Steve Jobs two weeks to decide on a washing machine:

 We spent some time in our family talking about what's the trade-off we want to make.

 We spent about two weeks talking about this.
 Every night at the dinner table

 He chose a Miele Washing machine in the end - without a digital clock, I assume.